-Your Directors are pleased to recommend a Dividend of Rs.
-1.20 per Equity Share (25%) on the face value of Rs.
-10 each aggregating Rs.
+Based on the Company's performance your Directors are -pleased to recommend forapproval of the members a Dividend of Rs.
+2.50 per Equity Share (25%) on the face valueof Rs.
+10/- each aggregating Rs.
 22.22 crores for the financial year ended March 31 2020except on the equity shares held by Escorts Benefit and Welfare Trust (EBWT).
 The dividendpayout is subject to the approval of members at the ensuing Annual General Meeting (AGM).

-The dividend payout for the period under review has been formulated in accordance withshareholders aspirations and the Companys policy to pay sustainable dividendlinked to long-term growth objectives of the Company to be met byinternal cash accruals.
+The dividend payout for the period under review has been formulated in accordance withshareholders' aspirations and the Company's Dividend Distribution Policy to paysustainable dividend linked to long-term growth objectives of the Company to be met byinternal cash accruals.

 Employee Stock Option Scheme

-Pursuant to the provisions of Section 149 and other applicable provisions of the Actyour directors are seeking appointment of Mr. D J Kakalia as Independent Director for aperiod of 3 years.
-The Company has received requisite notice in writing from membersproposing the appointment of Mr. D J Kakalia as Director of the Company.
+Pursuant to the provisions of Section 149 and other applicable provisions of the Actyour Directors are seeking appointment of Ms. Tanya Dubash as an Independent Director fora period of 5 years w.e.f January 29 2020.

 Your Directors recommend the appointment/ re-appointment of the above said Directors atthe ensuing AGM.